jsbots/AutoFish/README.md

 ## AFK Fishing :sleeping:

-*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) :crown: of the app*
+*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

 Because the bot can't work in the background and requires a little bit difficult configuration for VM, AFK Fishing mode might help you if you have only one monitor.
 This mode make the bot focus the window of the game only when it needs to cast and catch the fish, after that it will switch back to the previous window by using alt + tab keys.
 It allows you to watch video/surf the internet/read a book while the bot is checking the bobber in the background. **This mode works only with DirectX11**.

 ## Multiple Windows :rocket:

-*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) :crown: of the app*
+*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

 Multiple Windows feature allows you to fish in multiple windows (up to 4) at the same time.
 The bot will switch between the windows of the game when it needs to cast/catch fish in one of them.